KansasAcademicDecathlon/playbook/OnlineTesting.md

 - Click the *Print All Essays* button.
 - The downloaded text file contains all the essays.
 - Open the text file in Word.
-- Insert page breakes between each essay.
+- Insert page breaks between each essay.
 - Add page numbers in the header and footer.
 The page number ensures multi-page essays stay together.
 - Print the essays single sided for grading.

 ### Scoring Essays

-The essay judges can use the offical USAD Essay Evaluation form and the results collected via the Apperson scanner software.
+The essay judges can use the official USAD Essay Evaluation form and the results collected via the Apperson scanner software.

-The opther option is to manually record scores on a sheet of paper and transcribe them into the format expected by the Scoring Software.
+The other option is to manually record scores on a sheet of paper and transcribe them into the format expected by the Scoring Software.

 ```CSV
 E,StudentID,filler,Judge Number,Score1,Score2,filler,filler